twilightcity-net/flow-insight/SECURITY.md

 ## Supported Versions

-TwilightCity is currently in the alpha phase, and every attempt is made to find and fix vulnerabilities.
+FlowInsight is currently in the alpha phase, and every attempt is made to find and fix vulnerabilities.

 | Version | Supported          |
 | ------- | ------------------ |